PTC-Education/UR3-Analytics/README.md

 [Weight_Detection.urp](https://github.com/PTC-Education/UR3-Analytics/raw/main/main/Weight_Detection.urp)

-Insert the USB drive into the teaching pendant, and save the programs.
+Insert the USB drive into the teaching pendant.

 ******************************************************************************************

 ## UR3 Data Collection

 <ol>
-    <li>On the teaching pendant, load the Weight_training.urp program.</li>
+    <li>On the teaching pendant, load the Weight_training.urp program</li>
     <li>Navigate to the mashup in Thingworx composer by searching, UR3-analyticsmashup.
 This mashup will be useful during the next steps.
 Select View Mashup.</li>
     <li>With 5 well distributed weights in the range of 0-6.6 lbs nearby, press the play button to run the program.</li>
     <li>Follow the prompts on the teaching pendant: